TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/2_Processing_Guide_En.md

 <br/>

+> ### 3DTiles
+>
+> 3D Tiles is an open standard developed by Cesium for efficiently streaming and rendering massive heterogeneous 3D geospatial datasets.
+> It enables dynamic visualization of models such as buildings, terrain, photogrammetry, point clouds, and vector data by organizing them into a spatially and hierarchically structured format.
+> This allows seamless level-of-detail management and optimal performance for web and desktop applications, making it a core technology for digital twins, urban planning, and geospatial analysis.

+Once the data conversion is complete, you’ll find a `data` folder and a `tileset.json` file in the output directory.
+These are your 3D Tiles, ready to use.

+Enjoy working with `mago-3d-tiler`, and remember, your feedback and contributions help us keep improving! 😊

 ---
 ## mago3DTerrainer

+It converts DEM files into the Quantized Mesh Terrain format, supporting multiple DEM files, even with varying resolutions or overlapping areas.
+It also provides excellent mesh optimization.

 Run mago3d-terrainer with the maximum terrain depth set to 14.
 Depending on computer specifications and network, it may take a minimum of 10 minutes.

 - Windows
     ```sh